Last Updated on 25/06/2020 by Adina

 - 200 g/ 7 oz/ 1 cup granulated sugar

 - 240 ml/ 8.2 fl.oz/ 1 cup water

 - 1 can coconut milk, only the thick cream at the top of the can

 - 3-5 tablespoons icing sugar

-In a bowl whisk together the flour, sugar, cocoa, baking soda, salt, water, oil, vinegar and vanilla extract.
-Give the mixture to the prepared pan and bake for 30 minutes or until a toothpick inserted in the middle of the cake comes out wet but without batter sticking to it.
+- In a bowl whisk together the flour, sugar, cocoa, baking soda, salt, water, oil, vinegar, and vanilla extract.
+Pour the mixture into the prepared pan and bake for 30 minutes or until a toothpick inserted in the middle of the cake comes out wet but without batter sticking to it.
 Let cool completely.

 - To make the coconut cream frosting, carefully take the can out of the fridge and open it without shaking it at all.
 Spoon most of the thick cream at the top of the can.
 I place the rest of the liquid in another container and add it to a soup, curry, or stew during the next couple of days.